Svelte Highlight

 By default, overflowing horizontal content is contained by a scrollbar.

-Set wrapLines
+Set wrapLines to true

-to apply a white-space: pre-wrap
+to apply a white-space: pre-wrap rule to the

-pre
+pre element.

 1 | |